 Production or assembly WOFE: from the simple assembly workshop to more sophisticated production activities, this kind of WOFE were the first authorized in China.
-Many companies with a long-standing import activity in China, but facing increased local competition, decided when relevant to engage in assembly or production in China.
+Many companies with a long-standing import activity in China, but facing increased local competition, decided when relevant to engage in an assembly or production in China.

-2. Regulatory WOFE news: updates in 2020
+2. Regulatory WOFE news: updates in 2022

-On January 01, 2020, a new "Law on foreign investments in China" stipulates the prior obtaining of a Registration Approval Receipt is cancelled if the nature of the investment project is not included in a "negative list".
-This list highlights the business fields not accessible or subject to restrictions for a WOFE.
+On January 01, 2020, a Law on foreign investments in China stipulates the previously required Registration Approval Receipt is now cancelled if the nature of the investment does not belong to the "foreign investment negative list".
+This list highlights the business activities not authorized or subject to restrictions for a WOFE.

 - Encouraged (research and development, environmental protection, etc.)